kubevela/kubevela/docs/en/concepts.md

             image: "fluentd"
 ```

-### Workload Types
+### Components

-For each of the components in `Application`, its `.type` field represents the definition of this component type and `.settings` claims the values to instantiate it.
+For each of the components in `Application`, its `.type` field references the detailed definition of this component (such as its workload type, template, parameters etc), and `.settings` is the user input values to instantiate it.
 Some typical component types are *Long Running Web Service*, *One-time Off Task* or *Redis Database*.

 All supported component types expected to be pre-installed in the platform, or, provided by component providers such as 3rd-party software owner.